Indonesian Democratic Party of Struggle: Origins

-1999 legislative elections and MPR General Session
+1999–2004: Election victory, the Wahid–Megawati administrations, and splits

 PDI-P was by far the most popular political party coming into the 1999 legislative elections.
 With 33% of the votes, PDI-P emerged with the largest share.
 As the 1999 People's Consultative Assembly (MPR) General Session loomed closer, it was expected that PDI-P would once again play the dominant role.
 Despite winning the legislative elections, PDI-P did not have absolute majority.
-Despite this however, PDI-P never formed a coalition with any of the other political parties in the lead up to the 1999 MPR General Session.
+Despite this, however, PDI-P never formed a coalition with any of the other political parties in the lead-up to the 1999 MPR General Session.
 The closest PDI-P had to a coalition was a loose alliance with Abdurrahman Wahid's National Awakening Party (PKB).

-The presidency looked set to be contested by Megawati and the then incumbent BJ Habibie of Golkar who was looking for a second term.
-However, MPR Chairman Amien Rais had other ideas as he formed a coalition called the Central Axis which consisted of Muslim Parties.
+The presidency looked set to be contested by Megawati and the then incumbent B. J. Habibie of Golkar who was looking for a second term.
+However, MPR chairman Amien Rais had other ideas as he formed a coalition called the Central Axis which consisted of Muslim parties.
 Amien also announced that he would like to nominate Wahid as president.
 PKB, their alliance with PDI-P never cemented, now moved over to the Central Axis.
 Golkar then joined this coalition after Habibie's accountability speech was rejected and he withdrew from the race.
 It came down to Megawati and Wahid.
-Wahid, with a powerful coalition backing him was elected as Indonesia's 4th president with 373 votes to Megawati's 313.
+Wahid, with a powerful coalition backing him, was elected as Indonesia's 4th president with 373 votes to Megawati's 313.
 The PDI-P supporters were outraged.
-As the winners of the legislative elections, they expected to win the presidential elections also.
+As the winners of the legislative elections, they also expected to win the presidential elections.
 PDI-P masses began rioting in cities such as Jakarta, Solo and Medan.
 The normally peaceful Bali was also involved in pro-Megawati protests.
 Wahid then realized that there was a need to recognize PDI-P's status as the winners of the Legislative Elections.
 With that, he encouraged Megawati to run for the vice presidency.
 Megawati rejected this offer when she saw that she had to face opponents such as United Development Party's (PPP) Hamzah Haz and Golkar's Akbar Tanjung and Wiranto.
 After some politicking by Wahid, Akbar and Wiranto withdrew from the race.
 Wahid also ordered PKB to throw their weight behind Megawati.
 She was now confident and competed in the vice presidential elections, and was elected with 396 votes to Hamzah's 284.